duckduckgo/zeroclickinfo-longtail/share/longtail/yoga_asanas_api/README.md

 Sites can be toggled on/off and additional sites can easily be added.

-Generates an XML file containing items with the following data:
+Generates a JSON or XML file containing items with the following data:

 1. Name of asana
 2. English translation of asana